kushalkolar/symmetric-nmf/README.md

 Warning: Not rigourly tested yet, use at your own risk.
 Works with toy data, need to verify with a diverse range of datasets before I can say that this works properly.

+Symmetric NMF allows for soft clustering, for example see row 2 here which belongs to both cluster 1 and cluster 2.

 ![Figure_1](https://github.com/user-attachments/assets/1b1415cf-267c-41e6-8e5d-14f1ae0a5afb)